Boehringer-Ingelheim/stain-transfer/README.md

 Results
 --------------------------
-Performance of different Image-to-Image translation methods on validation dataset (please see the details in [A comparative evaluation of image-to-image translation methods for stain transfer in histopathology](https://arxiv.org/abs/2303.17009).
+Performance of different Image-to-Image translation methods on validation dataset (please, see the details in [A comparative evaluation of image-to-image translation methods for stain transfer in histopathology](https://arxiv.org/abs/2303.17009)).

 | Model     | FID $\downarrow$  | WD $\times 10^4$ $\downarrow$   | SSIM $\uparrow$  |
 |-----------|-------|-------|-------|